vdoan98/rss-feed/README.md

 2. AngularJS [https://angularjs.org/] AngularJS is a JavaScript-based open-source front-end web framework.
 3. Auth0 [https://auth0.com/] Auth0 is a flexible, drop-in solution to add authentication and authorization services to your applications.

+## Instruction for running the application locally

+1. Follow instruction in /backend/README.md to set up the local database and server.
+Start server in development mode.
+2. Follow instruction in /frontend/README.md to set up the dependencies for frontend.
+Start front end in development mode.